-26.8 Maintainer steps
+26.10 Maintainer Steps

-These steps assume a release for v1.9 is to be created
+These steps assume a release for 1.9.0 is to be created.

-26.8.1 Release steps
+26.10.1 Release Steps

-- 1. Create the branch 1.9.x on the main repo, not in a forked repo, for the release candidate or release.
-The only exception is for a point/bugfix release as it should already exist - 2.
-Update the what's new for the release: - Copy docs/iris/src/whatsnew/latest.rst to a file named v1.9.rst - Delete the docs/iris/src/whatsnew/latest.rst file so it will not cause an issue in the build - In v1.9.rst update the page title (first line of the file) to show the date and version in the format of v1.9 (DD MMM YYYY).
-For example v1.9 (03 Aug 2020) - · Review the file for correctness - Add v1.9.rst to git and commit all changes, including removal of latest.rst - 3.
-Update the what's new index docs/iris/src/whatsnew/index.rst - Temporarily remove reference to latest.rst - Add a reference to v1.9.rst to the top of the list - 4.
-Update the Iris.init.py version string, to 1.9.0 - 5.
-Check your changes by building the documentation and viewing the changes - 6.
+- 1. Create the release feature branch v1.9.x on SciTools/iris.
+The only exception is for a point/bugfix release, as it should already exist - 2.
+Update the iris. init.py version string e.g., to 1.9.0 - 3.
+Update the what snew for the release: - Use git to rename docs/src/whatsnew/latest.rst to the release version file v1.9.rst - Use git to delete the docs/src/whatsnew/latest.rst.template file - In v1.9.rst remove the [unreleased] caption from the page title.
+Note that, the Iris version and release date are updated automatically when the documentation is built - Review the file for correctness - Work with the development team to populate the Release Highlights dropdown at the top of the file, which provides extra detail on notable changes - Use git to add and commit all changes, including removal of latest.rst.template - 4.
+Update the whatsnew index docs/src/whatsnew/index.rst - Remove the reference to latest.rst - Add a reference to v1.9.rst to the top of the list - 5.
+Check your changes by building the documentation and reviewing - 6.
 Once all the above steps are complete, the release is cut, using the Draft a new release button on the Iris release page

-26.8.2 Post release steps
+26.10.2 Post Release Steps